CURRICULUM VITAE

 SKILLS:

-Experienced in both independent and collaborative research including experience writing NSF, DOE and NIH grant applications.
+Over 15 years experience in both independent and collaborative research including experience writing and reviewing NSF, DOE and NIH grant applications.
+Over 9 years experience leading a team of graduate and postgraduate research scientists.

-In-depth knowledge of a wide range of computer operating systems including: Linux, Irix, Solaris, Tru64, OSX and Microsoft Windows.
-Experience in computer programming for both Unix and Windows environments in Visual Basic + SQL Server, C, C++, Fortran 95/90, Fortran 77.
+In-depth knowledge of all major computer operating systems including: Linux, Irix, Solaris, Tru64, OSX and Microsoft Windows.
+Experience in both serial and massively parallel computer programming for Desktop, Cluster, Supercomputer and Cloud resources running Unix and Windows environments in C, C++, Fortran, CUDA, Visual Basic + SQL Server.

-Experienced in the use and modification of the source code of several computational chemistry programs including Gaussian, the AMBER suite of programs, CHARMM, Gromacs, NAMD, Gamess US and VMD.
+Experienced in the use and modification of the source code of multiple computational chemistry and molecular biology software packages including AMBER, CHARMM, Gromacs, NAMD, Gaussian, Gamess US and VMD.

 arrow.gif (158 bytes)Return to about me page.